Skip to content

 from concurrent.futures import ThreadPoolExecutor, as_completed

-class OptimizedToolAgent(BaseAgent):
+class OptimizedDataProcessingToolAgent(BaseAgent):

-"""Agent with high-performance tool execution"""
+"""Agent with high-performance tool execution for data processing operations"""

 def __init__(self, name: str, llm_client, tools: List[Tool]):

-super().__init__(name, "Optimized tool agent", llm_client)
+super().__init__(name, "Optimized data processing tool agent", llm_client)

 self.tools = {tool.name: tool for tool in tools}